Parley youth leaders and ambassadors share ideas between Bali and Palau

 “You see a totally new generation of activists growing up,” explained Parley founder Cyrill Gutsch in a recent interview with i-D. “They are also having a very strong impact on their parents; they educate.
 We have a youth ambassador program where we identify youth to fly the flag and work in schools, with governments, with households.
 The youth are our biggest hope.”

-As part of that mission, we gave young Palauan environmental leaders LeahMarie Aliil Bukurou and Zacateca Adelbai the opportunity to attend the Our Ocean conference in Bali.
+As part of our mission to inspire future generations, we gave young Palauan environmental leaders LeahMarie Aliil Bukurou and Zacateca Adelbai the opportunity to attend the Our Ocean conference in Bali.
 During the event, they met with Parley youth ambassadors from Indonesia, took part in the Youth Leadership Summit, presented key learnings and ideas from Palau and met ocean heroes like Dr. Sylvia Earle.
-You can see more and read their stories below.
+You can see what they got up to in the video above and read their stories below.

-Parley also organized an educational beach clean-up and audit in Bali to help share knowledge and techniques.
+To further link the two island nations, Parley organized an educational beach clean-up and audit in Bali to help share knowledge and techniques.
 LeahMarie, Zacateca, Parley staff and volunteers joined 96 local students from the Sekola HighScope program on November 1st for a clean-up on Batu Bolong beach.
 Alongside the beach clean, Camden Howitt from Sustainable Coastlines presented a citizen science workshop with students to collect scientific data from the event, enabling us to better target future plastic prevention initiatives in Bali and beyond.

 MEET PALAU’S YOUNG ENVIRONMENTAL LEADERS